 To cut a long story short: Electricity is pretty expensive in Germany, in comparison to other countries.
 This is due to the Energy transition (German: Energiewende) policy be the German government: To address climate change, renewable power sources like wind and solar energy are subsidised, to make them more common and affordable in the long run.

 In the short run though, Germans need to pay a tax on energy consumption, making it more expensive than before.

+When making a new contract, you will be asked on how much energy you will probably consume per year.
 If you don’t know what your consumption is, you can use these average numbers.
 The first column is for households where your water is heated by central heating (i.e. not with electricity), the second where electricity heats your weekly bathing party.